 Mati Unt

-The extraordinary Mati Unt’s Museum is opened in Kadriorg at L. Koidula 17.
+An extraordinary Mati Unt Museum has opened in Kadriorg at the address L. Koidula 17.

-In the museum, you can also see objects that belonged to Mati Unt, books with his notes and dedications, and fascinating photos from Unt’s own camera.
+The museum also displays objects that belonged to Mati Unt, books with personal dedications, and fascinating photographs.

-We accept group bookings (excursions, events) from Tuesday to Friday.
+Group bookings (tours, events) are accepted from Tuesday to Friday.

 01.01.1944-22.08.2005